-Frank King had the daily strip going and make the Sunday strip a separate entity, not continuing storylines but providing one off full page coloured strips.
+Frank King had the daily strip going and make the Sunday strip a separate entity, not continuing storylines but providing one-off full-page coloured strips.
 Starting off with a different family from the alley it quickly changed to Walt and his doorstep baby Skeezix.
-The big twist King employed was for the strip to operate in real time: this is punctuated by Walt celebrating Skeezix’s birthday about a year after he was found.
-Because it’s only three years there isn’t a lot of development going on but we get to see Skeezix age ; at the end of the book he’s a rambunctious toddler.
+The big twist King employed was for the strip to operate in real-time: this is punctuated by Walt celebrating Skeezix’s birthday about a year after he was found.
+Because it’s only three years there isn’t a lot of development going on but we get to see Skeezix age; at the end of the book, he’s a rambunctious toddler.

 Automobiles were beginning to take over the landscape, and as they became an affordable option for the working class so did road trips to the new national parks.
 Walt loves tinkering with his car, the great outdoors and most of all Skeezix, so that’s what the strip focuses on.
 There’s a strong and full supporting cast that do their job of enhancing the main characters.
-It’s a slice of life from an era vastly different from our own, yet relationships with family and peers hasn’t changed a bit.
+It’s a slice of life from an era vastly different from our own, yet relationships with family and peers haven’t changed a bit.

-As a 12×16 inch volume it’s an investment at $75 but the production is excellent.
+As a 12×16 inch volume, it’s an investment at $75 but the production is excellent.
 Three introductions are provided by Russ Cochran, Jeet Heer and Zavier Cabarga.
 Cochran is listed as curator and consulting editor, and based on auctions I’ve followed is representing and selling for the King family.
 Heer has an excellent knowledge of King and this strip and has provided introductions to the Drawn & Quarterly daily strip volumes.
 Cabarga gives a wonderful look at his restoration process for this volume, showing his work in comparison to the original newspapers and the proof sheet volumes the King family still has.
-Stitched binding allows the book to lay flat at any page, a real must for this size.
+Stitched binding allows the book to lay flat on any page, a real must for this size.

-A slice of contemporary 1920’s life is presented, and with that its slang, prejudices and concerns of the day.
+A slice of contemporary 1920’s life is presented and with that its slang, prejudices and concerns of the day.
 The style is clean, functional and completely King’s own; I especially enjoy the men’s hairstyles and the range of facial features on all the cast members in the alley.
 Great stuff indeed.